American Sign Language/English Interpreting - B.S.

 - Minimum C grade in ASEI 43102, ASL 19201, ASL 19202, ENG 11011 and ENG 21011 (or their equivalents)

-Students who are not able to advance into the professional phase or are not able to pass the proficiency exam will receive a warning and will be required to meet with their faculty and professional advisors to develop a plan of continuation.
+Students who are not able to advance into the professional phase or are not able to pass the entrance assessment will receive a warning and will be required to meet with their faculty and professional advisors to develop a plan of continuation.
 The plan will include all actions necessary to continue in current program, the opportunity to declare a different program, a timeline of when actions should occur and next steps if actions are not followed.
 Students who have received a warning the previous term will be reviewed during end-of-term processing to determine their status regarding continuation in the major.

 The purpose of the professional phase is to ensure that students in the major have adequate preparation necessary to successfully complete upper-division curriculum, including a senior-level practicum, which provides students with professional training in the field of interpreting.